Due to the COVID-19 pandemic, the Center for Veterinary Medicine is taking applications for a virtual program only.

-The Food and Drug Administration’s (FDA) Veterinary Clerkship Program is designed to give third and fourth year veterinary students a real-world opportunity to see how policies guiding the approval of new animal drugs are developed and implemented by FDA’s Center for Veterinary Medicine (CVM).
+The Food and Drug Administration’s (FDA) Veterinary Clerkship Program is designed to give third and fourth year veterinary students a real-world opportunity to see how policies guiding the regulation of new animal drugs are developed and implemented by FDA’s Center for Veterinary Medicine (CVM).
+Students may choose to learn about drug approval, post-approval pharmacovigilance and drug monitoring, and/or CVM's minor use and minor species program.
 Students may also choose to learn more about CVM’s role in applied regulatory research and how this research is used to support the safety of animal derived food and animal health products.

 The FDA Veterinary Clerkship Program has been in existence for over 25 years in collaboration with the Virginia-Maryland College of Veterinary Medicine’s Center for Public and Corporate Veterinary Medicine.